Bullwinkle's Entertainment: Bullwinkle's Family Food N' Fun

-The characters present in Call of the Wild returned for the restaurant's "Moosetronic" experiences (except Moonbeam), in addition to Dudley Do-Right, Boris Badenov, Natasha Fatale, Tooter Turtle, Hoppity Hooper, Tennessee Tuxedo, and Chumley.
-A key detail from the aforementioned touring show was that none of the original cartoon voice actors reprised their roles for their respective characters.
-Bullwinkle, for instance, was voiced by Scott Wilson (who was best known for voicing the Chuck E. Cheese and Mr. Munch characters).
+The characters present in the Real Characters Inc. stage productions returned for the restaurant's "Moosetronic" experiences (except Moonbeam), in addition to Dudley Do-Right, Boris Badenov, Natasha Fatale, Tooter Turtle, Hoppity Hooper, Tennessee Tuxedo, and Chumley.
+A key detail from the aforementioned touring shows was that none of the original cartoon voice actors reprised their roles for their respective characters.
+In the case of the "Bullwinkle Show" production, Scott Wilson (who was best known for voicing the Chuck E. Cheese and Mr. Munch characters) voiced Bullwinkle, Rocky, and Underdog entirely.
 Fred Hope, owner of The Only Animated Display & Design Company, personally requested the return of the original voice actors from the cartoons.
 Of the voice talent involved, June Foray and Bill Scott reprised their roles as Rocky and Natasha, as well as Bullwinkle and Dudley Do-Right, respectively.
 Because Wally Cox died from a heart attack in 1973, Bill Scott also voiced Underdog.
 Corey Burton provided voice lines for Snidely Whiplash, as Hans Conried also died from a heart attack just five months before the opening of Bullwinkle's.
 Don Adams, Bradley Bolke, and Paul Frees did not reprise their roles as Tennessee Tuxedo, Chumley, and Boris respectively for unknown reasons.
 Instead, these roles were taken up by other actors, including Dave Stamey (Tennessee) and John Swanson (both Chumley and Boris).
 Joe Alaskey voiced Boris for "A-Show" segments produced after the initial batch used in the Santa Clara prototype, whilst Frank Welker allegedly took on the role solely for "B-Show" announcement skits promoting the Fantasy Fountain Shows.

 The lyrics and music for the animatronic segments were produced by composer Bill Broughton.
 Broughton personally released several of the original songs he produced for these segments through the Happy Songs, Happy Kids! and Famoose Moose's Greatest Hits...and Misses! albums in his later years.
 Scott Hennessy initially wrote dialogue scripts for the earliest segments, and Fred Hope also wrote song lyrics.
 However, they were both succeeded by Broughton after their involvement with Bullwinkle's ended by 1983.